huggingface/hub-docs/docs/hub/repositories-getting-started.md

 Beyond making it easy to identify important commits in your repo's history, using Git tags also allows you to [clone a repository at a specific tag](https://www.techiedelight.com/clone-specific-tag-with-git/).
 The `huggingface_hub` library also supports working with tags, such as [downloading files from a specific tagged commit](https://huggingface.co/docs/huggingface_hub/main/en/how-to-downstream#hfhuburl).

-### How to duplicate/fork a repo (including LFS pointers)
+### How to duplicate or fork a repo (including LFS pointers)

+If you'd like to copy a repository, depending on whether you want to preserve the Git history there are two options.

+#### Duplicating without Git history

+In many scenarious, if you want your own copy of a particular codebase you might not be concerned about the previous Git history.
+In this case, you can quickly duplicate a repo with the handy [Repo Duplicator](https://huggingface.co/spaces/osanseviero/repo_duplicator)!
+You'll have to create a User Access Token, which you can read more about in the [security documentation](TODO).

+#### Duplicating with the Git history (Fork)

-A duplicate of a repository is called a *fork*.
+A duplicate of a repository with the commit history preserved is called a *fork*.
 You may choose to fork one of your own repos, but it also common to fork other people's projects if you would like to tinker with them.

 When you want to fork or [rebase](https://git-scm.com/docs/git-rebase) a repository with [LFS](https://git-lfs.github.com/) files you cannot use the usual Git approach that you might be familiar with since you need to be careful to not break the LFS pointers.
 Forking can take time depending on your bandwidth because you will have to fetch and re-upload all the LFS files in your fork.